Items of Interest

 LOCKING MAILBOXES: We have no more locking mailboxes and there is currently no plan to purchase and offer more at a discount.

-SIDEWALK OBSTRUCTIONS: As mentioned earlier, some of our mature shrubs (particularly junipers and pines!) extend over our sidewalks and thus interfere with clear passage.
+SIDEWALK OBSTRUCTIONS: Some of our mature shrubs (particularly junipers and pines!) benefited greatly from our earlier wet weather and now extend over our sidewalks enough to interfere with clear passage.
+Once their branches are weighted down with wet snow, they will indeed become a hazard for our many walkers.
+Please trim them back to the edge of the sidewalk and up to at least 6 feet.
 City Ordinance 3.4.103 requires: "Every owner and occupant of real property within the City shall keep the public sidewalks which abut or are adjacent to their real property, or public sidewalks located upon real property subject to a public easement or right of way, in a clean condition free from projections and obstructions across the surface, debris, litter, or dangerous conditions not involving the structural integrity of the sidewalk."
 We will be surveying our Discovery sidewalks in the near future to identify properties that need to be reminded of this civic obligation.

 Sheds!